Jacco Macacco: Identification

 Which species of monkey or ape Jacco belonged to is unknown.
 Lennox initially describes him as coming from Africa, but later writes that he belonged to the Asian gibbon family:

 Egan describes him as the "famed Italian monkey", Umberto Cuomo writing in Il Bulldog in 2002 says he was probably a mandrill.
 Before Aistrop had acquired Jacco, he had featured a baboon at the Westminster Pit in an attempt to capitalise on Jacco's growing fame, but, according to Lennox, this had only served to emphasise Jacco's skill by comparison.
-Neither the Cruikshanks' aquatint nor Henry Aitken's depiction of Jacco fighting an unidentified opponent are detailed enough to identify Jacco's species, even if they are taken from life (the Cruickshanks are more interested in depicting the spectators than in the accuracy of the depiction of the monkey).
+Neither the Cruikshanks' aquatint nor Henry Alken's depiction of Jacco fighting an unidentified opponent are detailed enough to identify Jacco's species, even if they are taken from life (the Cruickshanks are more interested in depicting the spectators than in the accuracy of the depiction of the monkey).
 Landseer's etching shows Jacco with a short tail and is annotated with "...from a sketch made at the time by himself".
 Aistrop described Jacco as "canine mouthed and much larger than the common monkey".

-The most accurate depiction of Jacco Macacco would seem to be an etching in the collection of the British Museum (asset number 1174054001) described as 'Head of a fighting monkey called Jacco Macacco in three-quarter profile to right, with slightly open mouth, wearing a collar.
+The most accurate depiction of Jacco Macacco would seem to be an etching in the collection of the British Museum described as 'Head of a fighting monkey called Jacco Macacco in three-quarter profile to right, with slightly open mouth, wearing a collar.
 1826'.
-This detailed etching shows up on a Google image search for 'Jacco Macacco' and shows a monkey with a pronounced muzzle and a distinctively pointed ear.
-The general impression appears to be consistent with the subject being a Macaque of some type (most likely a Barbary Ape, Rhesus Macaque or Bonnet Macaque).
+This detailed etching shows a monkey with a pronounced muzzle and a distinctively pointed ear.
+The general impression appears to be consistent with the subject being a macaque of some type (most likely a Barbary macaque, rhesus macaque or bonnet macaque).
 The monkey's face in this etching is similar in appearance to the head of the monkey shown in the Landseer etching.
-The relatively short tail length indicated by Landseer would appear to point towards an identification as a Rhesus Macaque (Barbary apes have only vestigial tails and Bonnet Macaques have long tails).
+The relatively short tail length indicated by Landseer would appear to point towards an identification as a rhesus macaque (Barbary macaques have only vestigial tails and bonnet macaques have long tails).